marczz/mzlinux_pages/package_management/lightweight_distributions.md

     server with an easy configuration user interface.
 There is also a [Sme server french site](http://smeserver.fr/)
 -   [Vector Linux](http://vectorlinux.com/) small, fast, Linux derived from Slackware.
-Many versions based on KDE, or LXDE, or Fluxbox and JWM,
+Many versions based on KDE, or LXDE, or Fluxbox and JWM. _last release 2015_.